freenas/freenas-docs/userguide/vms.rst

 the banner across the top of the screen.
 Verify that :guilabel:`This site's address` is chosen and click :guilabel:`Save`.

-Following the steps shown, copy the full :samp:`sudo docker run` command from the text box, go back to the %brand% |web-ui|, and paste the command in the Docker Host shell.
+Following the steps shown on the console, copy the full :samp:`sudo docker run` command from the text box, go back to the %brand% |web-ui|, and paste the command in the Docker Host shell.
 The Docker Host will finish configuring Rancher.
 A :literal:`[rancher@ClientHost ~]$` prompt is